OblikStudio/kirby-variables-field/docs/README.md

     mutate: false
 ```

-All `editor` options are:

-- `keys` whether object keys are editable.
-Default: `false`.
-- `values` whether values are editable.
-Default: `true`.
-- `sort` whether you can sort the variables.
-Default: `true`.
-- `mutate` whether you can add/remove entries.
-Default: `true`.
+This plugin uses the JSON editor Vue component provided by the [kirby-json](https://github.com/OblikStudio/kirby-json) dependency.
+Read what blueprint options it has [here](https://github.com/OblikStudio/kirby-json#field).

 ## KirbyTag

-This field also comes with a KirbyTag, called `var`.
+This plugin also comes with a KirbyTag called `var`.
 It simply outputs a variable with a fallback default value.
-For example:

-_en.yml_:
+For example, in _en.yml_:

 ```yml
 labels:
   test: Test
 ```

 In your content:

 ```
 This is the label (var: labels.test default: Default Value)
 ```

 Result:

 ```
 This is the label Test
 ```

-This is useful because editors can create variables and use them in the content, instead of repeating themselves.
+This is useful because editors now can both set _and_ use variables in the panel, which gives them the option to avoid repeating themselves in the content.